DennyHo2020/Tumblr/README.md

 Time spent: 10 hours spent in total

-## User Stories
+## Features

-The following **required** user stories are complete:

-- [X] User can scroll through a feed of images returned from the Tumblr API (5pts)
+- Scroll through a feed of images returned from the Tumblr API

-The following **stretch** user stories are implemented:

-- [X] User sees an alert when there's a networking error (+1pt)
+- Sees an alert when there's a networking error
-- [ ] While poster is being fetched, user see's a placeholder image (+1pt)
-- [ ] User sees image transition for images coming from network, not when it is loaded from cache (+1pt)
-- [ ] Customize the selection effect of the cell (+1pt)

-The following **additional** user stories are implemented:

-- [X] Launch Screen
+- Launch Screen
-- [X] Loading State
+- Loading State

-Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.
+- Tab an image to view a larger image in a detail view

 ## Video Walkthrough